Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Planting: Locate this plant in full sun in well draining soil.
 Be sure there is enough space to walk around the plant and enough height above to accommodate its mature size.
 Pomegranates can be grown in containers.

-Soil: Well-drained, pH 5.6-7.8 (acidic to slightly alkaline), best in pH 6.1-7.5 (slightly acidic to neutral).
-This plant is tolerant of soil types and moderately salt tolerant.
+Soil: This plant tolerates soil that is well-draining, with pH 5.6-7.8 (acidic to slightly alkaline), but does best in pH 6.1-7.5 (slightly acidic to neutral).
+It is tolerant of soil types and moderately salt tolerant.

 Water once established: Deep water every 3 weeks in warm months when not fruiting.
 Do not water when flowering, until fruit set is firmly established and all non-pollinated flowers have dropped.
 Watering during flowering may result in premature flower drop and no fruit set.